Crain Soudien

-Crain Soudien is a South African academic and educationist who served as chief executive officer of the Human Sciences Research Council from 2015 to 2021.
+Crain Arthur Soudien is a South African academic and educationist who was chief executive officer of the Human Sciences Research Council from 2015 to 2021.
 He is emeritus Professor and former Deputy Vice-Chancellor at the University of Cape Town, where he held senior roles related to academic planning, social responsiveness, and institutional transformation.
-From 2007 to 2011, he served as President of the World Council of Comparative Education Societies and is a fellow of several national and international scholarly academies.
+From 2007 to 2011, he was President of the World Council of Comparative Education Societies and is a fellow of several national and international scholarly academies.

 Early life and education

 Soudien completed his undergraduate and honours degrees at the University of Cape Town, earning a BA and a BA (Hons) in Comparative African Government and Law.
 He went on to complete a master's degree and a Higher Diploma in Education at the same institution.
 He later obtained an Ed.M and Ph.D. from the State University of New York at Buffalo.

 Career

 Academic career

 Soudien joined the University of Cape Town in 1988 as a faculty member in the School of Education.
-He later served as Director of the school and held various institutional leadership roles, including Deputy Vice-Chancellor responsible for academic planning and institutional transformation.
+He later was Director of the school and held various institutional leadership roles, including Deputy Vice-Chancellor responsible for academic planning and institutional transformation.
 His academic work has focused on the sociology of education, race, identity, and youth development, with a strong emphasis on the South African post-apartheid context.
 He has published extensively on these themes and has been involved in curriculum reform and higher education policy.